JackWilkin/MafiaParty2.0/README.md

 To run the client (localhost:3000) run ->

-  npm start in the socket-client folder
+  npm start

-run app in multiple tabs to see live updates
+In the socket-client folder